PerplexDigital/Perplex.TabFocus/README.md

 -   `tab-focus-once="vm.fn.init()"`
 -   `tab-refocus="vm.fn.run(vm.state.x)"`

+## Installation

+Until a NuGet package or Our.Umbraco package is released, simply copy the folder `Perplex.TabFocus` to your `App_Plugins` folder.

 ## Example: Lazily Load a Custom Property Editor

 The most obvious use case for these directives is to lazily load a custom property editor.